Large Star/Rose Extra Dimension with Small Leaves/Petals: 5D Massless Dirac Field on a Star/Rose Graph

 We apply Hamilton's principle to the action $S_\Psi$, with arbitrary variations of the fields $\delta \Psi_{L/R}$ in the bulk and on the branes.
 We get the massless Dirac-Weyl equations for the 5D fields $\Psi_{L/R}$:

-Therefore, when the fields are on-shell, $\Psi_L$ and $\Psi_R$ are not independent so the junction/boundary conditions must not overconstrain $\Psi_L$ and $\Psi_R$ at the same point \cite{Henneaux:1998ch, Contino:2004vy, Nortier:2020xms}.
+Therefore, when the fields are on-shell, $\Psi_L$ and $\Psi_R$ are not independent so the junction/boundary conditions must not overconstrain $\Psi_L$ and $\Psi_R$ at the same point (cf. Ref.~\cite{Nortier:2020xms} for a detailed discussion and Refs~\cite{Henneaux:1998ch, Contino:2004vy} for a discussion in a holographic approach).
 The addition of the HS terms guarantee that only $\Psi_L$ is constrained on the branes by the minimization of the action \cite{Henneaux:1998ch, Contino:2004vy, Angelescu:2019viv, Nortier:2020xms}.
-We get the Dirichlet boundary conditions at the $B_i$-branes:
+For arbitrary field variations at the boundaries of the star graph, we get Dirichlet boundary conditions at the $B_i$-branes:

-The fields $\Psi_L$ and $\Psi_R$ can be taken independently (dis)continuous across the junction. $\delta \Psi_{L/R}$ is (dis)continuous as $\Psi_{L/R}$.
-One can explore the different possibilities of junction conditions for $\Psi_L$, depending on the (dis)continuity of the fields here, summarized in Tab.~\ref{table_junction}: \begin{itemize} \item Case 1: If both $\Psi_L$ and $\Psi_R$ are allowed to be discontinuous, one gets Dirichlet junction conditions:
+The fields $\Psi_L$ and $\Psi_R$ can be independently (dis)continuous across the junction, which must be stated in the model definition in a bottom-up approach. $\delta \Psi_{L/R}$ is (dis)continuous as $\Psi_{L/R}$.
+One can explore the different possibilities of junction conditions for $\Psi_L$ with arbitrary field variations at $(y=0,i)$ summarized in Tab.~\ref{table_junction}, depending on the (dis)continuity of the fields here: \begin{itemize} \item Case 1: If both $\Psi_L$ and $\Psi_R$ are allowed to be discontinuous, one gets Dirichlet junction conditions:

-which correspond to a 5D field $\Psi$ defined on $N$ disjoined intervals.
+which correspond to a 5D field $\Psi$ defined on $N$ disjointed intervals.
 The spectrum of a 5D fermion on an interval is well known in the literature \cite{Csaki:2003sh}.
-The $J/V$-brane is airtight, which is illustrated by the fact that each incoming or outcoming current at the $J/V$-brane vanishes like at a boundary \eqref{Kir_current_psi}.
-There is a chiral zero mode (here right-handed) in each leaf/petal and a KK tower of vector-like fermions with a mass gap of $\pi/\ell$.
-If one generation of the SM fermion sector propagates on a $3$-star/$3$-rose it is possible to generate three generations at the level of zero modes with a airtight $J/V$-brane.
-The mechanism is the same as Refs.~\cite{Fujimoto:2012wv, Fujimoto:2013ki, Fujimoto:2014fka, Fujimoto:2014pra, Fujimoto:2017lln, Fujimoto:2019lbo} with point interactions along an interval/circle to generate several zero modes from a unique discontinuous 5D fermion field.
+Each KK-mode has a normalizable wave function in only one leaf/petal and is vanishing in the others.
+The $J/V$-brane is airtight, which is illustrated by the fact that each incoming or outcoming current at the $J/V$-brane vanishes: the junction behaves like a boundary \eqref{Kir_current_psi}.
+There is a chiral zero-mode (here right-handed) in each leaf/petal and a KK-tower of vector-like fermions with a mass gap of $\pi/\ell$.
+If one generation of the SM-fermion sector propagates on a $3$-star/$3$-rose it is possible to generate three generations at the level of zero-modes with a airtight $J/V$-brane.
+The mechanism is the same as in Refs.~\cite{Fujimoto:2012wv, Fujimoto:2013ki, Fujimoto:2014fka, Fujimoto:2014pra, Fujimoto:2017lln, Fujimoto:2019lbo} with point interactions along an interval/circle to generate several zero-modes from a unique discontinuous 5D fermion field.